oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Sorting
 <recommended-tests--sorting>
-It MUST be tested that all keys in a CSAF document are sorted alphabetically.
+It SHALL be tested that all keys in a CSAF document are sorted alphabetically.

 The relevant path for this test is: